Chris Mueller (soccer)

-Christopher Matthew Mueller (born August 29, 1996) is an American professional soccer player who plays as a winger for Major League Soccer club Chicago Fire.
+Christopher Matthew Mueller (born August 29, 1996) is an American former professional soccer player who played as a winger.
+Mueller made two appearances and scored two goals for the United States national team.

 Following a collegiate career at the University of Wisconsin–Madison, Mueller was the sixth overall pick of the 2018 MLS SuperDraft, joining Orlando City where he became the club's all-time leading appearance maker during a four-season spell.
-Mueller joined Scottish club Hibernian in January 2022, but left them after four months and returned to MLS with Chicago Fire.
+Mueller joined Scottish club Hibernian in January 2022, but left them after four months and returned to Major League Soccer with Chicago Fire, whom he retired with at age 30 due to health issues.

 Club career

 Youth and college

 Mueller grew up in Schaumburg, Illinois and played college soccer at the University of Wisconsin from 2014 to 2017, scoring 22 goals in 75 regular season matches.
 In 2016, Mueller was selected to the All-America third-team and the All-Big Ten first team.
 In 2017, Mueller was named Big Ten Offensive Player of the Year, as well as being selected to the All-Big Ten first team and the All-America second-team.